Installation

 B. CYBERQUEST virtual machine configuration

-1.Power on the CYBERQUEST virtual machine from the vSphere client (or from the web interface) by clicking on the Power on button in the top menu.
+1.Start the CYBERQUEST virtual machine using the vSphere client (or the web interface) by selecting the Power on button in the top menu.

 Installation for Hyper-V